ANIMAL WELFARE SOCIETY

 A Practical Check List Of Things To Consider

 If you are thinking of welcoming a new pet into your home, it's important to realize the tremendous responsibility you are taking on - in some cases, a 15-year commitment.
-To ensure all our residents find permanent, responsible homes we recommend all prospective adopters carefully consider the following questions before making adopting.
+To ensure all our residents find permanent, responsible homes we recommend carefully considering the following questions before adopting.

 Why do you want a pet?